DARYL-fpv/LapTimer/README.md

  - Laps count is triggered by a logical switch (LS20: created by this script) activated by RSSI threshold.

 **WARNING:** This script will override your Logical Switch number 20!

+**TODO:**
-*TODO:* code refactoring
+ - code refactoring
-*TODO:* implement widget for Horus family
+ - implement widget for Horus family
-*TODO:* consider the "launch control" of BF 4.0 for the THR based timer activation process
+ - consider the "launch control" of BF 4.0 for the THR based timer activation process
-*TODO:* add "save log to SD" feauture
+ - add "save log to SD" feauture

 # Installation